Back to California

 Escheatment

-When unclaimed property becomes the property of the state after a certain period without contact from the owner.
+When unclaimed property is given to the government after a certain period of time.

 Controller

-The person in charge of managing unclaimed property for the state.
+The person in charge of managing state finances and unclaimed property.

 Limits and Unknowns

-• Does not explain what happens if someone claims their property after seven years have passed.
+• Does not specify what happens if someone claims their property after seven years.

 Bill History